Wuxhu11/wuxhu11.github.io/_projects/1_project.md

 >#### **5.3 pFedGAT: An approach using graph neural networks**

-Building on our previous work on graph neural networks (GNNs) {% cite he2024polarized %} , my collaborators and I have also proposed a pFL scheme where the weights are learned by GNNs, which is currently under reivew:
+Building on our previous work on graph neural networks (GNNs) {% cite he2024polarized %} , my collaborators and I have also proposed a pFL scheme where the weights are learned by GNNs {% cite Zhou25pa %}.

-- Ziran Zhou, Guanyu Gao, <span style="color: blue;">Xiaohu Wu</span>, Yan Lyu. “pFedGAT:Personalized Federated Learning with Graph Attention Network.”
-Submitted.

 >### **6. Federated foundation models**